baeolophus/2025_data_viz_research/20181211_datavis_outline.md

 			- Highlight statistical tests
 			- Combine raw and summary graphs (scatterplot with regression line, scatter over box-and-whisker)
 		- Most important of all: Does it actually answer your question and/or correspond with any statistical tests you've conducted?
-	- ACTIVITY: Show examples (number varying with time permitting) of good and bad graphs or tables so learners can critique each with
+	- ACTIVITY (5 min): Show examples (number varying with time permitting) of good and bad graphs or tables so learners can critique each with
 		- What is informative about this visualization choice?
 		- What is not informative about this visualization choice?
-- Effective visuals
+- Effective visuals (10 min)
 	- Concepts
 		- Data density (information per unit area)
 		- Chartjunk (extraneous grid lines, optical illusions, unnecessary color)
 		- Data/ink ratio: maximize use of ink for data
 		- Accessibility: color blind color choices, font sizes (presentations vs manuscripts)
-	- ACTIVITY: show examples highlight each plus a combined one so learners can critique each with
+	- ACTIVITY (5 min): show examples highlight each plus a combined one so learners can critique each with
 		- What is effective about this visualization choice?
 		- What is not effective about this visualization choice?
-- Clear visuals with context
+- Clear visuals with context (10 min)
 		- Symbols and axes proportional to numbers represented (problem with pie charts, area in general)
 		- Reduce external variation / lack of context: Use standardized units (per capita, per weight, whatever relevant to your field), show all relevant data
 		- Clear labels (minimize abbrevations)
 		- Do not change chart design partway through (emphasize variation in data, not design)
-	- ACTIVITY: show examples highlight each plus a combined one so learners can critique each with
+	- ACTIVITY  (5 min) : show examples highlight each plus a combined one so learners can critique each with
 		- What is clear about this visualization choice?
 		- What is misleading about this visualization choice?
-- ACTIVITY: Combining it all for your own data
+- ACTIVITY (if time): Combining it all for your own data
 	- Use your own data set (knowing data types, groups, and response/predictors) (or one provided)
 	- Choose what type of graph to illustrate your dataset
 	- Use whiteboard or paper and explain your choices